 Initially, Mr. Scott was the sole full-time attorney.
 A significant part of his job as Federal Defender was panel management.
 In an “Order to Facilitate the Criminal Justice Act Plan”, adopted in 1978, the Court directed the Federal Defender to manage the CJA panel and make suggestions to the Court concerning panel appointments.
 That close cooperation between the panel and the Federal Defender has continued to this day.
 The Office of the Federal Defender coordinates with the Court on all appointments of counsel, manages on behalf of the Court the selection of new CJA panel members in conjunction with a committee chosen by the CJA panel representative, and reviews all funding requests for both panel attorneys and expert/investigators prior to submission to the Court for payment.
 The Office also conducts regular panel training and administers a Second Chair/Mentor Program (in conjunction with the District Court).
 Every effort is made by the Federal Defender to provide panel attorneys with any assistance or resources needed to provide the best representation to their CJA clients.

 An office that began with one employee in 1978 has now grown to be a staff of twenty-one.
-The staff consists of the Federal Defender, eight Assistant Federal Defenders, two Research and Writing Attorneys, three Investigators, three administrators, three legal assistants, and one computer systems administrator.
+The staff consists of the Federal Defender, ten Assistant Federal Defenders, three Investigators, three administrators, one senior legal assistant, two assistant paralegals, and one computer systems administrator.